sm4rtm4art/TimeSeries/idears.md

 # Future implementation ideas

+## setup a working github and git hooks enviroments

 ## Multiple time series analysis

 Implementing multiple time series analysises to get information about the relationships between the time series.
 And forcast the development of the time series.